A recurrence relation or a difference equation is the discrete analog to differential equations.

 Modeling Discrete Systems

 Difference equations are great ways to model discrete systems as they are mathematically concise and precise, and they are also convenient for step-by-step analysis.
-However, deriving a closed-form solution from difference equations is often challenging, and sometimes a more imperative description like the block diagram may be more preferable to describe a system.
+However, deriving a closed-form solution from difference equations is often challenging, and sometimes a more imperative description like the block diagram may be preferable to describe a system.